 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirting and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of flush design.
-There is a small glazed panel adjacent to the living room door.
-The kitchen has wall and floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.
-Chimney breasts and fireplaces The former fireplaces within the property have been removed.
+There are timber doors, timber skirtings and timber door and window surrounds.
+Kitchen fittings comprise floor and wall mounted units.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There are fireplaces within the living room and both bedrooms with tiled, timber and marble effect surrounds.
+The living room and front bedroom fireplaces currently house gas fires and the rear bedroom fireplace has been temporarily boarded up.
+There are also gas heaters within the rear bedroom and bathroom.
 Internal decorations Visually inspected.
-The internal decoration is predominately of paint.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+There are paper, paint and tile finishes.
+Cellars N/A Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a cupboard under the stairs.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a hall inspection cupboard.

+Single Survey Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a cupboard in the kitchen.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Gas is from the mains supply with the meter located within a living room press cupboard.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece bathroom suite on the first floor and a three piece shower suite on the attic floor.
+Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.
+The sanitary arrangements comprise a three piece suite within the bathroom.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+There is no central heating system installed within the property.
+Space heating is provided by gas fires in both the living room and front bedroom, and gas heaters within the rear bedroom and bathroom.
+There is also an open fireplace within the rear bedroom which has been temporarily boarded up.